 In such a system, the use of a properly sized thermal store becomes the critical element.
 The use of a thermal store/buffer vessel capable of accepting multiple energy sources, in tandem with the latest heat pump technology, allows the design engineer to provide an extremely flexible, but high output solution.

 The thermal store, effectively, acts as a large, low resistance header that can accept heat from multiple sources.
 This smooths out the system capacity to maximize efficiency.
-It also
+It also minimises legionella risk because it does not store domestic hot water.

 Integrating technologies in this way requires good control strategies and a thorough commissioning process to ensure the various parts of the system work in correct sequence.
 The system should be set up to ensure the renewable/low carbon technologies are the first to respond to any call for heating and hot water; with gas-fired boilers only there to provide back-up.